slonket/lego-12v/_misc/README.md

 - `wide_plug_housing` - Wide version of the dual-plug connector for use with the 12V controller's regulated output.
 Depth is equivalent to the standard dual plug housing.
 Lacks top-entry holes for orthogonal connections.
 Requires 2 _Conrad Electronic_ pins.

 **NOTE:** The original gray Lego wires are 22awg (0.34mm<sup>2</sup>) dual stereo wire.
 1.27mm (0.1") pitch ribbon cable is a suitable substitute for the original wire due to its gray colour and lack of marking stripe (when spliced), though is typically smaller in gauge, thinner, and a lighter shade of insulation.
 You can search for "Speaker Wire" with similar specifications to the original Lego wire, though almost all options have a black polarity stripe.

+### Bufferless Beams

+Sometimes you just don't want buffers on your beams!

+- `bufferless_beam` - A version of 4022 without buffers.
+Slight modifications have been made to improve printability.
+This part is best printed upside down.